-12 JOB TRAINING AND EMPLOYMENT BASE DEVELOPMENT
+12. JOB TRAINING AND EMPLOYMENT BASE DEVELOPMENT

 - 12.1 Partner with businesses and sector groups to develop specific targets and recommendations for career advancement pathways ranging from technician to professional levels. - 12.2 Partner with Davis-Monthan Air Force Base, Fort Huachuca, PCC and local business on career expos for separating military personnel.
 Match veterans with local business, particularly technical and aerospace companies.
+Provide entrepreneurial training and assistance to separating personnel.
-Provide entrepreneurial training and assistance to separating personnel. - 12.3 Formalize the Border Regional Economic Development Consortium to pursue possible federal Economic Development Administration funding and other opportunities. - 12.4 Complete the data collection survey of internal and externa] stakeholders for the Business Resource OneStop Center and proceed with additional planning. - 12.5 Work with the Workforce Investment Board (WIB) to develop, in conjunction with targeted 91475 / 00396748 / v 1

-- industry sectors and educational institutions, career pathways that allow local workers to gain skills and certifications valued by employers. - 12.6 Partner with United Way of Tucson and Southern Arizona and other public and private community partners on the Cradle to Career initiative to improve education and workforce readiness. - 12.7 Include support for full funding of Joint Technical Education District (JTED) in the Pima County Legislative Agenda and advocate for full funding of JTED programs to support Pima County businesses. - 12.8 Include in the Pima County Legislative Agenda additional public funding for education.
+- 12.3 Formalize the Border Regional Economic Development Consortium to pursue possible federal Economic Development Administration funding and other opportunities. - 12.4 Complete the data collection survey of internal and external stakeholders for the Business Resource One-Stop Center and proceed with additional planning - 12.5 Work with the WIB to develop, in conjunction with targeted industry sectors and educational institutions, career pathways that allow local workers to gain skills and certifications valued by employers. - 12.6 Partner with United Way of Tucson and Southern Arizona and other public and private community partners on the Cradle to Career initiative to improve education and workforce readiness. - 12.7 Include support for full funding of JTED in the Pima County Legislative Agenda and advocate for full funding of JTED programs to support Pima County businesses. - 12.8 Include in the Pima County Legislative Agenda additional public funding for education.

-13 THE ROLE OF ECONOMIC DEVELOPMENT IN ENDING POVERTY
+13. THE ROLE OF ECONOMIC DEVELOPMENT IN ENDING POVERTY

-- Forge a homegrown model to be used as a template for County and community-based programs that have the goal of bringing about economic sustainability for people living in poverty. - Become an "Employer of Choice" by establishing Employer Resource Networks in County departments and bundling County One-Stop, Library, and Health Department Services to clients. - 13.3 Engage businesses as partners in the Ending Poverty Now initiative to establish Employer Resource Networks that: - A. Provide employers with resources to help employees deal with immediate poverty-related 1ssues - B. Help new employees understand and meet employer expectations. - C. Provide training and career path opportunities. - Develop community consensus on core public policies related to 1) affordable housing, 2) food security, - 3) transportation, 4) education/training and skills enhancement, 5) parenting and childcare, 6) healthcare and medical Services, 7) early childhood development, 8) income security and 9) asset preservation to reduce and/or end poverty. - 13.5 Partner with United Way of Tucson and Southern Arizona to align the COUNTY'S Employee Combined Appeal Campaign with the initiative to address poverty and educate County employees about the poverty initiative. - 13.6 Support faith-based partnerships as a means to fill gaps in providing essential Services for low-income families and individuals. - 13.7 Support partnerships between education and training programs and institutions and faith-based organizations to better serve job-seekers. - 13.8 Encourage collaboration between faith-based organizations and the private sector on strategies to combat poverty. - 13.9 Develop an objective and fact-based analysis of poverty and its geographic locations within the community.
+- 13.1 Forge a homegrown model to be used as a template for County and community-based programs that have the goal of bringing about economic sustainability for people living in poverty. - 13.2 Become an "Employer of Choice" by establishing Employer Resource Networks in County departments and bundling County One-Stop, Library, and Health Department services to clients. - 13.3 Engage businesses as partners in the Ending Poverty Now initiative to establish Employer Resource Networks that: - 13.3.1 Provide employers with resources to help employees deal with immediate poverty-related issues. - 13.3.2 Help new employees understand and meet employer expectations. - 13.3.3 Provide training and career path opportunities. - 13.4 Develop community consensus on core public policies related to 1) affordable housing, 2) food security, 3) transportation, 4) education/training and skills enhancement, 5) parenting and childcare, 6) healthcare and medical services, 7) early childhood development, 8) income security and 9) asset preservation to reduce and/or end poverty. - 13.5 Partner with United Way of Tucson and Southern Arizona to align the County's Employee Combined Appeal Campaign with the initiative to address poverty and educate County employees about the poverty initiative. - 13.6 Support faith-based partnerships as a means to fill gaps in providing essential services for low-income families and individuals.

+- 13.7 Support partnerships between education and training programs and institutions and faith-based organizations to better serve job-seekers. - 13.8 Encourage collaboration between faith-based organizations and the private sector on strategies to combat poverty. - 13.9 Develop an objective and fact-based analysis of poverty and its geographic locations within the community.

-14 INVESTING FOR AN ECONOMICALLY COMPETITIVE FUTURE
+14. INVESTING FOR AN ECONOMICALLY COMPETITIVE FUTURE